Skip to content

 When to go to Mexico?

-– Avoid the Riviera Maya during the USA Spring Break (around early March) and the peak of the hurricane season (September).
+• Avoid the Riviera Maya during USA Spring Break (early March) and peak hurricane season (September).

-– Day of the Dead celebrations occur every year between 30 October and 2 November; if you would like to experience the unique festivities, be sure to plan well in advance.
+• Day of the Dead celebrations occur yearly between 30 October and 2 November; if you would like to experience the unique festivities, be sure to plan well in advance.

 Our Expert’s Choice:

-– Get off the beaten track on the Yucatan Peninsula and explore hidden cenotes and ancient ruins with a rental car.
+• Get off the beaten track on the Yucatan Peninsula and explore hidden cenotes and ancient ruins.

-– Ride the Chepe Train through the Copper Canyon and enjoy some of Mexico’s most dramatic scenery.
+• Ride the Chepe Train through the breathtaking Copper Canyon and enjoy some of Mexico’s most dramatic scenery.

-– Explore the extraordinary sculpture gardens of eccentric surrealist Edward James at Las Pozas in Xilitla.
+• Wander Las Pozas, the surreal sculpture gardens of Edward James in Xilitla.

 Talk to Us